James Morwood, former Emeritus Fellow, Wadham College and Editor of Wadham Gazette

 With Eric Dugdale, he was editing a new series for the Cambridge University Press entitled ‘Greece and Rome; Texts and Contexts’.
 His revision of the Oxford Latin Course for North American college students was published in January 2012; his book on Hadrian (Bloomsbury) was published in the summer 2013.

-Uncompleted projects included an edition of Virgil, Aeneid 3 (with Stephen Heyworth), an edition (with Chris Collard) of Euripides' Iphigenia at Aulis and A Little Greek Reader (with Stephen Anderson - Oxford University Press).
-He lectured on cruises in the Adriatic and Aegean.
+Recent projects included an edition of Virgil, Aeneid 3 (with Stephen Heyworth), an edition (with Chris Collard) of Euripides' Iphigenia at Aulis and A Little Greek Reader (with Stephen Anderson - Oxford University Press).
+Even in supposed retirement James continued to teach enthusiastically.